martinferianc/Robotics-EIE3/assignment_4/README.md

 <img src="../Resources/images/ass4-robust_likelihood.PNG" height="300px" align="center" />

-The robust likelihood function model the fact that eal sensors sometimes report 'garbage' values.
+The robust likelihood function models the fact that real sensors sometimes report 'garbage' values.
-A constant `K=0.05` is added to the Gaussian Distribution to model there is some constant probability that the sensor will return a garbage value, uniformly distributed across the range of the sensor.
+A constant `K=0.05` is added to the Gaussian Distribution to model the constant probability that the sensor will return a garbage value.
+The probability of this is uniformly distributed across the range of the sensor.

 On the other hand, the robust likelihood function is less aggressive in 'killing off' particles which are far from agreeing with measurements.
 But an occasional garbage measurement will not lead to the sudden death of all the particles in good positions.